 - Reading aloud from your work.
-Stuff you’re working on within the group or finished or almost finished work from outside of it.
+You can read stuff you’re working on within the group or finished or almost finished work from outside of it.
 My group is still a little shy, and so I’ve asked them to read from other people’s work, works that they enjoy and find inspirational.

-- Informing the group about competitions that are coming up or literary events that might be of interest.
+- Sharing information.
+Informing the group about competitions that are coming up or literary events that might be of interest.

 Every group needs a Chairperson to put a structure on the meeting.
 Most groups rotate chairs, and I recommend this.
 It’ll make the group democratic and make everyone feel invested in the group.